christina-yun/IRS-datascrape-utilities/README.md

 Python 3.10.0

 ### To get information about tax forms:
-- You will need to run a CLI command (as noted and exampled below)
+- You will need to run a CLI command from the 'assessment-for-pw' project file(as noted and exampled below)
 - It will return an array of JSON objects each with the form_number, form_title, min_year, and max_year in the command line.

 #### Format of 'form_terms_array'